 3.2 Evaluation parameters

-Besides choosing suitable wholesalers, a thorough evaluation helps to avoid scammers — the companies which claims to be a manufacturers or a wholesaler, when in fact they are much further down the supply chain.
+Besides choosing suitable wholesale merchants, a thorough evaluation helps to avoid scammers — the companies which claims to be a manufacturers or a merchant, when in fact they are much further down the supply chain.

-Create the evaluation parameters and procedure to apply the same approach to all potential wholesalers:
+Create the evaluation parameters and procedure to apply the same approach to all potential sellers:

 1. Basic parameters: